snoopythe3-from-scratch/snoopysblog/README.md

 });
 ```

-You must be fluent in the language in order to translate it.
+You must be fluent in the language you want to add in order to translate it.
 Do not use translation tools.

 ### Writing articles